Why This Recipe? What Happened to Chocolate Bar When Cut?

 Recipe Variations: What Happens to Chocolate Bar When Cut?

-- White Chocolate: Creamier and more delicate, white chocolate melts easily, so it’s best to use a cool knife and work quickly.
+- White Chocolate: Creamiest and most delicate of the bunch.
+Melts really easily, so use a cool knife and move quick.

 Dietary Modifications

-If you’re following specific dietary restrictions, using vegan or sugar-free chocolate is a great option.
-Just remember that these chocolates may have different textures that require careful handling.
-Knowing what happens to the chocolate bar when cut under these conditions will help you adjust your technique.
+Following specific dietary restrictions?
+Vegan or sugar-free chocolate works great.
+Just keep in mind these chocolates have different textures, so you need to handle them more carefully.
+Knowing what happens to the chocolate bar when you cut it under these conditions helps you adjust how you do it.

 Serving Suggestions: What Happens to Chocolate Bar When Cut?